 As far as word processors go, Microsoft Word is still the king.
 Even today, we keep discovering hidden Word features that make our lives easier.
-And just as surprising, we keep discovering new ways to get access to Word.
+And just as surprising, we keep discovering new ways to get Microsoft Word for free.

-Here are all the ways to get Microsoft Word and almost all of them are free.
+Here are all the ways to access Microsoft Word and almost all of them are free.

 Do you just want to be able to view, copy, and print Microsoft Word files offline, but don’t want to pay for it?
 Microsoft’s Word Viewer is what you need.
 It’s an officially supported free download, which lets you open any Word file format like DocX, copy the text to another word processor, or print it.
-You will need the Office Compatibility Pack with it.
+You will need the Office Compatibility Pack with it (retired as of April 2018).

 Warning: Microsoft will prompt you to download and install other files along with this; make sure you deselect everything except Word Viewer and the Office Compatibility Pack.